vijimscse/Notes/README.md

-# Notes
-Notes is an Android application to create and view notes.
 Notes
 Notes is a basic application developed for Android users who can take notes of personal, official and save it for their future reminders.